Dentures Peabody

 In addition to offering traditional dentures, we offer:

-- Dental bridges – As you may have guessed from the name, this type of restoration is designed to “bridge” the gap left following tooth loss.
+- Dental Bridges – As you may have guessed from the name, this type of restoration is designed to “bridge” the gap left following tooth loss.
 It’s often recommended for patients who are missing one tooth or up to four teeth in a row.
 Since both the prosthetic teeth and the dental crowns that secure them in place are custom-made, you can have peace of mind knowing that the results will look and feel natural.

 Types of Dentures

 There are three types of dentures you can expect our team to go over with you during your consultation.
-Each offers a unique opportunity to embrace a complete, healthy, and beautiful smile.

 Partial Dentures

-Combining an acrylic base with a metal framework and artificial teeth, a partial denture is crafted to fill in the gaps of missing teeth along the upper or lower arch.
+Combining an acrylic base with a metal framework and artificial teeth, a partial denture is crafted to fill in the gaps along the upper or lower arch.
 Working like a puzzle piece, it fits into place and attaches to healthy abutment teeth for added stability.
 A partial can be easily removed so that you can maintain it over time and ensure its longevity.

 Full Dentures